mtm-x/TwoConnectedTanks/README.md

 [Modified Model](#modified-model)

 ## Problem
-When i try to build the model given in the task it is complied sucessfully but got errors while running it so i had to change the code.
-Ive also attached the original(unmodifed) model with its necessary dlls and executables.
-Also attached my modified version to get error free output
+When I attempted to build the model provided in the task, it compiled successfully but encountered errors during execution.
+Consequently, I had to modify the code.
+I have included both the original (unmodified) model with its necessary DLLs and executables, as well as my modified version that produces an error-free output.

 ## Original Model